 English Literature is an opportunity to read widely and participate in class discussions and debates as well as writing essays.
-The A-level texts are: Shakespeare’s Othello, Miller’s Death of a Salesman and Hardy’s Tess of the D’Urbervilles.
-For these we are focusing on the element of tragedy.
+The A Level texts are: Shakespeare’s Twelfth Night, Wilde’s The Importance of Being Earnest and Jane Austen’s Emma.
+For these we are focusing on the element of Comedy.
 Students will also study Crace’s Harvest, Blake’s Songs of Innocence and Experience and Shakespeare’s Henry IV Part 1 where we will consider elements of political and social protest.

 In addition there will be coursework consisting of two essays: one on T S Eliot’s poetry and one independent choice.
 Both of these texts will be studied in conjunction with an anthology of Critical Theory.